shojol/testEmtecinc/README.md

 ### Requirements

-> > > Note: The test is done for desktop and also responsive.
-If you want me to get done for mobile(as per wireFrame) and want me to add the optionals please let me know.
+## Note: The test is done for desktop and also responsive. please let me know, if you want for mobile(as per wireFrame) and the optionals.

 - An API for _The Movie Database_ is available and set to a list of “Now Playing” movies
   - Additional documentation can for endpoint can be found at: https://developers.themoviedb.org/3/movies/get-now-playing